Alfresco/acs-packaging/docs/migrating-a-legacy-transformer.md

 The steps to create and migrate a Legacy Transformer into a custom T-Engine are as follows:

-1. [creating-a-t-engine.md](creating-a-t-engine.md) walks through how to
-develop, configure and run a new t-Engine using a simple Hello World example.
+1. [Creating a T-Engine](creating-a-t-engine.md) walks through how to develop, configure and run a new t-Engine using a simple Hello World example.
 2. Migrate the custom Legacy Transformer Java code into the new T-Engine